jallen2034/mortgage-calculator/README.md

 - **P** = Principal amount (the loan amount)
 - **r** = Interest rate per payment schedule, calculated by dividing the annual interest rate by the number of payment periods per year
 - **n** = Total number of payments over the amortization period

+This formula helps estimate the amount to be paid periodically, such as monthly, based on the loan amount, interest rate, and number of payments.

 ## Project Tech Stack